Imposter Syndrome

 -

 These patterns are exhausting.
-They take a toll on your wellbeing, your confidence, and your ability to enjoy your work or achievements.
-Left unchecked, they can lead to burnout, anxiety, and feeling stuck.
+Left unchecked, they can lead to anxiety, burnout, low confidence, and feeling stuck.

 Why Does It Happen?